Frontline Organizations Leading Solutions at the Intersections of Climate and Immigrant Justice

-What becomes clear from these case studies is that people leave their homes in search of safety, food, and shelter as an option of last resort, and in the words of Colette Pichon Battle, Executive Director of the Gulf Coast Center for Law & Policy, “We must establish a new social attitude to see migration as a benefit, a necessity for our global survival.”
+What becomes clear from these case studies is that people leave their homes in search of safety, food, and shelter as an option of last resort, and in the words of Colette Pichon Battle, Vision and Inititiatives Partner at Taproot Earth, “We must establish a new social attitude to see migration as a benefit, a necessity for our global survival.”
 What also becomes clear is that migration is a benefit both for people doing the moving, as well as the communities they become part of.

 We learn how immigrant and refugee residents in Buffalo, New York are teaching their communities new ways of addressing the climate crisis, such as vertical farming on small plots of land that yield big harvests, and how they are revitalizing the area both with new businesses and creativity.
 We learn how Laotian refugees in Richmond, California have helped establish the concept for Community Resilience Hubs – entities such as libraries and community centers that all residents can turn to for safety and support during wildfires or heat waves, or other climate-related disasters.

 Each of the organizations profiled here is a grantee partner of The Solutions Project, a movement- accountable intermediary that funds and amplifies grassroots climate justice solutions created by Black, Indigenous, Immigrant, women and other People of Color-led organizations across the U.S. This collection of case studies was created as a collaboration between The Solutions Project and Unbound Philanthropy.